The 2014 Microsoft Product Roadmap

 Microsoft refreshed several of its enterprise resource planning (ERP) products in the last quarter of 2012 -- namely, Dynamics NAV 2013, Dynamics AX 2012 R2 and Dynamics GP 2013.
 However, notably absent from each release was a corresponding Windows Azure-hosted version.
 Microsoft had announced back in early 2011 that it planned to deliver its Dynamics products as Windows Azure-hosted services, starting with Dynamics ERP.

 In a December interview with Foley, Errol Schoenfish, director of product management at Microsoft, said that Windows Azure-hosted versions of Dynamics NAV and Dynamics GP will arrive in mid-2013.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Visual Studio 2012 Update 2